jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 ### 109 Witness summons
 (1) The Tribunal may, if it considers it necessary, of its own motion, or on the application of any party to the proceedings, issue a witness summons to any person requiring that person to attend before the Tribunal to give evidence at the hearing of the proceedings.
 (2) The witness summons shall state—
-  (a) The place where the person is to attend; and
+  (a) the place where the person is to attend; and
-  (b) The date and time when the person is to attend; and (c) The papers, documents, records, or things which that person is required to bring and produce to the Tribunal; and (d) The entitlement to be tendered or paid a sum in respect of allowances and travelling expenses; and (e) The penalty for failing to attend.
+  (b) the date and time when the person is to attend; and (c) the papers, documents, records, or things which that person is required to bring and produce to the Tribunal; and (d) the entitlement to be tendered or paid a sum in respect of allowances and travelling expenses; and (e) the penalty for failing to attend.
 (3) The power to issue a witness summons may be exercised by the Tribunal or a Chairperson, or by any officer of the Tribunal purporting to act by the direction or with the authority of the Tribunal or a Chairperson.

 ### 110 Service of summons
 (1) A witness summons may be served—
-  (a) By delivering it personally to the person summoned; or (b) By posting it by registered letter addressed to the person summoned at that person's usual place of residence.
+  (a) by delivering it personally to the person summoned; or (b) by posting it by registered letter addressed to the person summoned at that person's usual place of residence.
 (2) The summons shall,—
-  (a) Where it is served under subsection (1)(a) of this section, be served at least 24 hours before the attendance of the witness is required; or
+  (a) where it is served under subsection (1)(a), be served at least 24 hours before the attendance of the witness is required; or
-  (b) Where it is served under subsection (1)(b) of this section, be served at least 10 days before the date on which the attendance of the witness is required.
+  (b) where it is served under subsection (1)(b), be served at least 10 days before the date on which the attendance of the witness is required.
-(3) If the summons is posted by registered letter, it shall be deemed for the purposes of subsection (2)(b) of this section to have been served at the time when the letter would be delivered in the ordinary course of post.
+(3) If the summons is posted by registered letter, it shall be deemed for the purposes of subsection (2)(b) to have been served at the time when the letter would be delivered in the ordinary course of post.

 ### 111 Witnesses' allowances
 (1) Every witness attending before the Tribunal to give evidence pursuant to a summons shall be entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the Summary Proceedings Act 1957, and those regulations shall apply accordingly.
-(2) On each occasion on which the Tribunal issues a summons under section 109(1) of this Act, the Tribunal, or the person exercising the power of the Tribunal under subsection (3) of that section, shall fix an amount which, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, shall be paid or tendered to the witness.
+(2) On each occasion on which the Tribunal issues a summons under section 109(1), the Tribunal, or the person exercising the power of the Tribunal under subsection (3) of that section, shall fix an amount which, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, shall be paid or tendered to the witness.
-(3) The amount fixed under subsection (2) of this section shall be the estimated amount of the allowances and travelling expenses to which, in the opinion of the Tribunal or person, the witness will be entitled according to the prescribed scales if the witness attends at the time and place specified in the summons.
+(3) The amount fixed under subsection (2) shall be the estimated amount of the allowances and travelling expenses to which, in the opinion of the Tribunal or person, the witness will be entitled according to the prescribed scales if the witness attends at the time and place specified in the summons.
 (4) Where a party to the proceedings has requested the issue of the witness summons, the fees, allowances, and travelling expenses payable to the witness shall be paid by that party.
 (5) Where the Tribunal has of its own motion issued the witness summons, the Tribunal may direct that the amount of those fees, allowances, and travelling expenses—
-  (a) Form part of the costs of the proceedings; or (b) Be paid from money appropriated by Parliament for the purpose.
+  (a) form part of the costs of the proceedings; or (b) be paid from money appropriated by Parliament for the purpose.

 ### 112 Privileges and immunities
 Witnesses and counsel appearing before the Tribunal shall have the same privileges and immunities as witnesses and counsel have in proceedings in a District Court.

 ### 113 Non-attendance or refusal to co-operate
 (1) Every person commits an offence who, after being summoned to attend to give evidence before the Tribunal or to produce to the Tribunal any papers, documents, records, or things, without sufficient cause,—
-  (a) Fails to attend in accordance with the summons; or (b) Refuses to be sworn or to give evidence, or, having been sworn, refuses to answer any question that the person is lawfully required by the Tribunal or any member of it to answer concerning the proceedings; or
+  (a) fails to attend in accordance with the summons; or (b) refuses to be sworn or to give evidence, or, having been sworn, refuses to answer any question that the person is lawfully required by the Tribunal or any member of it to answer concerning the proceedings; or
-  (c) Fails to produce any such paper, document, record, or thing.
+  (c) fails to produce any such paper, document, record, or thing.
-(2) Every person who commits an offence against subsection (1) of this section is liable on summary conviction to a fine not exceeding $1,500.
+(2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $1,500.
-(3) No person summoned to attend before a Tribunal shall be convicted of an offence against subsection (1) of this section unless there was tendered or paid to that person travelling expenses in accordance with section 111 of this Act.
+(3) No person summoned to attend before a Tribunal shall be convicted of an offence against subsection (1) unless there was tendered or paid to that person travelling expenses in accordance with section 111.

 ### 114 Power to commit for contempt
-(1) If any person—any officer of the Tribunal, with or without the assistance of any member of the Police or other person, may, in accordance with any order given by a member of the Tribunal, take the person into custody and detain him or her for a period expiring not later than 1 hour following the rising of the Tribunal, and the Chairperson may, if he or she thinks fit, by warrant under his or her hand, commit the person to prison for any period not exceeding 10 days or impose a fine not exceeding $1,500.
+(1) If any person—any officer of the Tribunal, with or without the assistance of any constable or other person, may, in accordance with any order given by a member of the Tribunal, take the person into custody and detain him or her for a period expiring not later than 1 hour following the rising of the Tribunal, and the Chairperson may, if he or she thinks fit, by warrant under his or her hand, commit the person to prison for any period not exceeding 10 days or impose a fine not exceeding $1,500.
-  (a) Assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting; or
+  (a) assaults, threatens, or intimidates, or intentionally insults, the Tribunal or any member of it or any special adviser to or officer of the Tribunal, during a sitting of the Tribunal, or in going to, or returning from, any sitting; or
-  (b) Intentionally interrupts the proceedings of the Tribunal or otherwise misbehaves while the Tribunal is sitting; or (c) Intentionally and without lawful excuse disobeys an order or direction of a member of the Tribunal in the course of any proceedings before the Tribunal,—
+  (b) intentionally interrupts the proceedings of the Tribunal or otherwise misbehaves while the Tribunal is sitting; or (c) intentionally and without lawful excuse disobeys an order or direction of a member of the Tribunal in the course of any proceedings before the Tribunal,—
-(2) A warrant under subsection (1) of this section may be filed in any District Court and shall then be enforceable as an order made by that Court.
+(2) A warrant under subsection (1) may be filed in any District Court and shall then be enforceable as an order made by that court.

 ### 115 Tribunal may dismiss trivial, etc, proceedings
-The Tribunal may at any time dismiss any proceedings brought under section 92B or section 92E of this Act if it is satisfied that they are trivial, frivolous, or vexatious or are not brought in good faith.
+The Tribunal may at any time dismiss any proceedings brought under section 92B or section 92E if it is satisfied that they are trivial, frivolous, or vexatious or are not brought in good faith.

 ### 116 Reasons to be given
 (1) This section applies to the following decisions of the Tribunal: